 Incorporating Equations: If you have to include equations in your document, there is an Equation submenu on the Insert menu tab-from there you can include common equations or make your own.
-At the bottom of that drop-down menu is another option, Ink Equation, where you can manually draw in an equation using your mouse, then it will convert that equation to proper text.
+At the bottom of that drop-down menu is another option, Ink Equation, which allows you to quickly draw an equation using your mouse or touchscreen, then it will convert that equation.

 Review Two Documents at Once: If you are working on two versions of a document, such as first and second draft of an article, and would like to look through them together to examine your changes, you can do that.
 First, open both documents you want to review, then go to the View menu tab and look at the Window section-you can click Side-by-Side as an option, which will show both documents at one time.
-With Synchronous Scrolling selected, you can scroll through them both at the same time.